Typecraft: Using Font Design as a Means to Create a Difference

 Using Letters to spark Design Thinking

-A vital aspect of our mission is to use the workshops with craftspeople to instil design methodologies in them, and to allow for free-thinking, failure and the ability of independent thought in craftspeople, who in India are usually relegated to implementors and not treated on par with designers.
+A vital aspect of our mission is to use the workshops with craftspeople and design students to instil craft and design methodologies to them.
+To allow for free-thinking, failure and the ability of independent thought in craftspeople, who in India are usually relegated to implementers and not treated on par with designers.
 We envisage a world where craftspeople will also be designers.

 Letters are alien to the everyday world of artisans who make their crafts based on 'traditional' motifs (that are usually based on plants and animals).
 Giving them something out of context challenges them to really understand what sorts of new forms their craft can take.
 For instance, some of the embroidery craftswomen we work with, tell us that they are usually given the designs to make, and so they end up making but not applying their minds to think of new forms and possibilities of their craft.